Chapter 6: The Writing Process and Pre-Writing

 Step 2: Think about YOU in relation to the topic

 Before beginning the writing process, think about your in relation to the topic.
 Positionality means how you position yourself in relation to a topic, informed by your identity.
-If you are writing about an experience, consider the emotions and feelings that have informed your thoughts about what has transpired.
+To highlight your positionality, it is important to understand your identities (Canty & Kantrowitz-Gordon, 2024).
+As you begin to understand your positionality, you can challenge yourself to be reflexive by examining your emotions, feelings, assumptions and biases surrounding the topic; these influence what you write about and how you write.
 Every decision you make in writing (what you choose to write, how you describe the event, what you compare/contrast) conveys meaning.
 It is helpful to be aware of the meaning that underpins your writing so that you can be consistent and intentional in how you write.
 Early in your writing journey, you may be more comfortable with a more neutral or objective tone.
 As your writing evolves, you will become more skilled at integrating yourself into writing via tone, style, and delivery.

 Student Tip